An American Genocide

-An American Genocide: The United States and the California Indian Catastrophe, 1846-1873 is a 2017 non-fiction book about the California genocide by history professor Benjamin Madley.
+An American Genocide: The United States and the California Indian Catastrophe, 1846-1873 is a 2017 non-fiction book about the California genocide written by University of California, Los Angeles professor Benjamin Madley.

 Background and publication

-An American Genocide was the first book to fully document the U.S. government-sanctioned California Genocide.
+An American Genocide was the first book to fully document the U.S. government-sanctioned California genocide.
 The book was published by Yale University Press and is used by Yale University.

-The 692 page book was published on 27 June 2017.
-It was written by Benjamin Madley, a professor of history at the University of California, Los Angeles.